davxiao/davidxiao-web/content/post/differences-between-on-premises-networking-and-public-cloud-networking/index.md

 ## Network Latency

 On-premises networks can provide very low network latency.
-It's not hard to find port to port nano second switches on the market.
-For example, Cisco provides switches that have 39ns port-to-port latency.
+It's not hard to find switches that provide nano second latency.
+For instance, Cisco has switches that have 39ns port-to-port latency.

-CSPs like AWS are[catching up](https://aws.amazon.com/blogs/compute/low-latency-computing-with-aws-local-zones-part-1/) on this front but is nowhere near as good at the moment.
+CSPs like AWS are [catching up](https://aws.amazon.com/blogs/compute/low-latency-computing-with-aws-local-zones-part-1/) but is nowhere near as good yet.

 ## Legacy Systems and BYOD